wheresleo/Pebble-Game-Algorithm/README.md

 # Pebble-Game-Algorithm
 Python implementation of the 2-D rigidity pebble game algorithm

-The Laman theorem from graph theory:
+Firstly, Let's review the Laman theorem from graph theory

 Theorem: *A generic network in two dimensions with N sites and B bonds (defining a graph) does not have a redundant bond if no subset of the network containing n sites and b bonds (defining a subgraph) violates b <= 2n-3.*

+We can further deduce a property of a generically stressed network.

 Corollary: *A generic network in two dimensions with N sites and B bonds is generically stressed if B > 2N - 3 and no subset of the network containing n sites and b bonds violates b <= 2n-3.*